Old Palm Beach Junior College Building

-The Old Palm Beach Junior College Building (also known as the Science/Manual Training Building at Old Palm Beach High School) is a historic site in West Palm Beach, Florida.
-It is located at 813 Gardenia Avenue.
-On May 30, 1991, it was added to the U.S. National Register of Historic Places.
-It is located on the campus of the Dreyfoos School of the Arts.
+The Old Palm Beach Junior College Building (also known as the Science/Manual Training Building at Old Palm Beach High School) is a historic school building in West Palm Beach, Florida.
+A two-story, Mediterranean Revival and masonry-style structure, it is located at 813 Gardenia Avenue, on the campus of the Dreyfoos School of the Arts.
+As the name implies, the building served as the science and manual training building at Palm Beach High School (now Palm Beach Lakes Community High School) until 1933, when Palm Beach Junior College (PBJC; now known as Palm Beach State College) opened, becoming the first public junior college in Florida.